 Secondly, for manufacturing purposes, it can help identify wood pieces that do not have the same or similar MC values, particularly if the reclaimed wood comes from a variety of sources.
 You can then separate the wood into similar MC values for manufacturing and installation purposes.

-Thirdly, installers may find that the finished wood product, as an example reclaimed wood flooring, has not reached the correct equilibrium moisture content (EMC) to assure that the flooring will not fail after installation.
+Thirdly, installers may find that the finished wood product, reclaimed wood flooring for example, has not reached the correct EMC to ensure that the flooring will not fail after installation.
 The installer can monitor the MC of the wood flooring until it is at the correct EMC for safe installation purposes.

 Also, by measuring each reclaimed wood piece with a moisture meter, you can get a visual indication of the presence of wood defects, such as knots.
 If these issues were not fully addressed and resolved by the wood’s first owners, reclamation may include some wood rehabilitation costs.